High Temperature Pressure Relief Engineering for Steam, Thermal Oil, Hot Gas and Process Systems

 6. Confirm installation, insulation and maintenance access

-High temperature valves need clearance for lifting lever, cap removal, testing, bonnet cooling, insulation breaks and safe access.
-Nearby instruments, cables and operators should be protected from hot discharge and radiant heat.
+High temperature valves need clearance for any required lifting lever, cap removal, testing, bonnet cooling, insulation breaks and safe maintenance access.
+Insulation must not hide vents, drains, nameplates or inspection points, and nearby instruments, cables and personnel should be protected from hot discharge and radiant heat.

 High Temperature Safety Valves Must Be Reviewed With Outlet Piping, Insulation and Safe Discharge